papaknik/eurusd-forecasting-hybrid-lstm-gru-xgboost/README.md

 ---

-This project demonstrates the potential of hybrid modeling even in univariate settings, while reminding us that **forecasting is not just about fitting the past.
+This project demonstrates the potential of hybrid modeling even in univariate settings, while reminding us that **forecasting is not just about fitting the past**.